learn-co-curriculum/arrays-underneath/README.md

 | arr.push(5)     |  1  |  24  |  48 | 9   | 32  | 5

 ### Summary
 We saw in this section that some of the strengths and weaknesses of using an array.
-Retrieving elements and add elements to the end of the array has a time complexity of big O(1), while adding or removing elements at the beginning of an array is big O(n).
+Retrieving elements by index and adding elements to the end of the array has a time complexity of big O(1), while adding or removing elements at the beginning of an array is big O(n).
 We also saw that because operations in our array rely on using neighboring locations in memory, we can run out of space.

 But do not despair, there is alternative data structure that does not rely on elements having contiguous memory addresses and is less costly for adding and removing elements from the beginning.
 That is a linked list.
 We will learn about it in the next section.